abindhar/webServer/README.md

 A multithreaded webserver that serves files over HTTP.
 Supports following operations:
 1. GET file_path: Returns content of the file_path relative to the directory the server was started on.
 2. GET dir_path: Returns contents of the directory relative to the directory the server was started on in a json encoding.
 The results are sorted by file/dir name.
-Currently a POST request is not supported.
-A POST request will return an Not Implemented HTTP error 501.
+3. Currently a POST/CONNECT/... request is not supported.
+Such a request will return an Not Implemented HTTP error 501.

 # Design/Architecture